-7. Proof of Physical/Immunization Record
+6. Proof of Physical/Immunization Record

-Where can I find the forms after I've registered?
+Where can I find the forms after I have registered?

-All forms may be found in your camper's account under the "Forms" tab except for your Proof of Physical/Immunization Record form.
-From the "Forms" tab within your camper's account you can open up a form and look it over, make changes, or fill in missing information.
+All forms may be found in your camper's account under the "Forms" tab.
+From the "Forms" tab within your camper's account you can open a form and look it over, make changes, or fill in missing information.
 Your Proof of Physical/Immunization Record Form can be found elsewhere from your account.
 See following sections.